Shin7kAIju/RenTec-s-HMM-Strategy-Yields-60-Returns/README.md

-# ai-agent-deepseek
-agentic ai for algorithmic trading with advance strategies Sure!
-Here's a `README.md` for your GitHub repository:

----

 # E-mini S&P 500 Futures Trading Strategy

 This repository contains a trading strategy for E-mini S&P 500 (ES) futures, combining Hidden Markov Model (HMM) regime detection with time-based filters to trade during high-volume and high-momentum windows.